Grammar-Aware Literate Generative Mathematical Programming with Compiler-in-the-Loop: Computational study

 \subsection{Model setup, metrics and telemetry}

-We use the following LLMs from OpenAI: GPT-4o-2024-08-06, GPT-4.1-2025-04-14, GPT-5-2025-08-06, GPT-5-nano-2025-08-07, and their open-weight gpt-oss-20b.
-Unless otherwise stated, we use provider-default decoding/inference parameters; we do not set max\_output\_tokens or custom stop sequences.
-Results are from single runs unless noted; for StochasticOR we report averages over 3 runs.
-Full model and system setup details are provided in TA-K. For SyntAGM, the maximum number of iterations is set to 5; RAG returns the top $k=3$ results for few-shot prompting.
+We use the following LLMs from OpenAI: GPT-5.3-Codex-2026-02-05, GPT-5.4-mini-2026-03-17, and their open-weight gpt-oss-20b (2025-08).
+Unless otherwise stated, we use provider-default decoding/inference parameters to reflect standard deployment conditions; we do not set max\_output\_tokens or custom stop sequences.
+Results are from single runs unless noted.
+Full model and system setup details are provided in TA-IX.
+For SyntAGM, the maximum number of iterations is set to 5; RAG returns the top $k=3$ results for few-shot prompting --- the exemplar knowledge base is disjoint from all benchmark test instances.

 We adopt the following metrics to compare our approach against baselines.
-The accuracy is computed as the number of occurrences where both observed and expected objective function values are either both ``null'' or they are numerical and close within a given tolerance (relative 1e-6, absolute 1e-9), over the total number of instances.
-We also count the proportion of instances where: compilation errors (CE) occur, runtime errors (RE) are observed, or the proportion of wrong answers (WA) for which the discrepancy between observed and expected objective function values exceeds the given tolerances.
-In addition, we record telemetries for the approach in the form of number of iterations per request, latency (in seconds) measured as end-to-end wall-clock time per request, total number of tokens (prompt and completion) used to answer a request, and associated cost (\$) for pay-per-use models.
+The accuracy is computed as the proportion of instances where the observed objective value and the benchmark ground truth are either both ``null'' or they are numerical and close within a given tolerance (relative 1e-6, absolute 1e-9).
+Note that although SyntAGM uses an LLM-based judge during inference, its outputs are not used to compute the reported experimental metrics, which are evaluated externally.
+We also report the proportion of instances with compilation errors (CE), runtime errors (RE), and wrong answers (WA), where the discrepancy between observed and expected objective values exceeds the given tolerances.
+For all approaches we record telemetries in the form of number of iterations per request, latency (in seconds) measured as end-to-end wall-clock time per request, total number of tokens (prompt \& completion) used to answer a request, and associated cost (\$) for pay-per-use models.

-It is surprising to observe that all existing studies in the literature myopically focus on and report accuracy (or cognate measures such as F1 score) as the gold standard for comparing different approaches.
-Our experience suggests that approaches in the literature feature vastly different complexity in terms of latency of a request, total number of tokens (prompt and completion) used to answer a request, and associated \$ cost for pay-per-use models.
+Existing GenMP studies primarily focus on and report accuracy (or related formulation-quality measures) as the gold standard for comparing approaches.
+In practice, however, usability also depends on latency, token consumption, and monetary cost, especially for multi-step pipelines that involve compilation retries, alignment checks, and multi-agent exchanges.
 A more nuanced, Pareto-driven, analysis of the cost incurred to achieve a certain level of accuracy is necessary.
-Departing from the approach commonly adopted in the literature, our computational study explores these different dimensions and tried to provide a more nuanced cost-benefit analysis for the approaches considered.
+Departing from the approach commonly adopted in the literature, our computational study explores these different dimensions through a cost--quality lens rather than accuracy alone.